ShadowEGGx/obsidian_backup/Human Values and Professional Ethics.md

 	- **Inspiring purposeful innovation:**
 		- *Serving Humanity:* Direct research towards addressing facing social challenges like diseases, climate change, etc.
 		- *Innovating for the greater good:* Science guided by ethics ensure that innovations such that renewable energy, technology focus on solving global issues like sustainability,

+### What is the theory of Action?
+The theory of action is that human actions are not random but are deeply influenced by an individual internal value, social context and intentions.
+Actions arise as the result of dynamic interplay between:
+- What we value (our core beliefs)
+- What we intent to do (our purpose or goals)
+- How we interpret the world around us (the context)

+Values such as honesty, compassion or justice form the ethical foundation for how people decide to act.
+The theory explores the process by which the values are converted into concrete actions and how this process is fulfilled, both internal and external factors.